 - (i) An administrative or variance appeal may be taken to the Board of Appeals by an aggrieved party from any decision of the Code Enforcement Officer or the Planning Board, except for enforcement-related matters as described in Section 16(H)(1)(a) above.
-Such an appeal shall be taken within thirty (30) days of the date of the official, written decision appealed from, and not otherwise, except that the Board, upon a showing of good cause, may waive the thirty (30) day requirement. - (ii) Such appeal Applications for appeals shall be made by filing with the Board of Appeals a written notice of appeal which includes: - a.
-A concise written statement indicating what relief is requested and why it the appeal or variance should be granted. - b.
-A sketch drawn to scale showing lot lines, location of existing buildings and structures and other physical features of the lot pertinent to the relief sought.
+Such an appeal shall be taken within thirty (30) days of the date of the official, written decision appealed from, and not otherwise, except that the Board, upon a showing of good cause, may waive the thirty (30) day requirement. - (ii) Applications for appeals shall be made by filing with the Board of Appeals a written notice of appeal which includes: - a.
+A concise written statement indicating what relief is requested and why the appeal or variance should be granted. - b.
+A sketch drawn to scale showing lot lines, location of existing buildings and structures and other physical features of the lot pertinent to the relief sought. - (iii) Upon receiving an application for an administrative appeal or a variance, the Code Enforcement Officer or Planning Board, as appropriate, shall transmit to the Board of Appeals all of the papers constituting the record of the decision appealed from.

-- (iii) Upon being notified of an appeal receiving an application for an administrative appeal or a variance, the Code Enforcement Officer or Planning Board, as appropriate, shall transmit to the Board of Appeals all of the papers constituting the record of the decision appealed from. - (iv) The Board of Appeals shall hold a public hearing on the an administrative the appeal or a request for a variance within thirty-five (35) days of its receipt of an appeals request. a complete written application, unless this time period is extended by the parties.
+(iv) The Board of Appeals shall hold a public hearing on an administrative appeal or a request for a variance within thirty-five (35) days of its receipt of a complete written application, unless this time period is extended by the parties.